 6 Signs Stress is Making You Sick (And What to do About it)

 A little stress can actually be a good thing.
-In small spurts, it's what motivates you to prep for a major test or work presentation, or makes your palms go sweaty in anticipation of a first date.
-Too much stress, on the other hand, can be overwhelming emotionally – and even detrimental to your physical health.
+In small spurts, it's your body's response that motivates you to prep for a major test or work presentation, or makes your heart rate go up and palms go sweaty in anticipation of a first date.
+Long-term stress, on the other hand, can be overwhelming emotionally – and even detrimental to your physical health, causing health conditions.

 "Just like our feelings give us information about our needs, so do our bodies through physiological feedback," says Eliza Chamblin, a therapist in New York City who specializes in stress management.
-"If you are noticing any physical or somatic symptoms, consider it as valuable information telling you that something isn’t right."
+"If you are noticing any somatic or physical symptoms, consider it as valuable information telling you that something isn’t right."

 Not sure what those physical signs might be?
 Here are 6 potential indications that stress is making you sick, plus what to do for each situation.